Shaik320/Full-Stack-MERN-Home-Rentals-Application/README.md

-# Full Stack Home Rentals Application
+# StaySphere: MERN-Based Hotel Booking & Hosting Platform for Travelers and Property Owners

 ## 📌 Project Overview

-This project is a **Full Stack Home Rentals Application** built with the **MERN** stack (MongoDB, Express.js, React.js, Node.js), demonstrating the ability to build a scalable, production-ready web application.
+This project is a **StaySphere: MERN-Based Hotel Booking & Hosting Platform for Travelers and Property Owners** built with the **MERN** stack (MongoDB, Express.js, React.js, Node.js), demonstrating the ability to build a scalable, production-ready web application.
 It provides a platform for property owners to list their properties, and for users to browse, filter, and inquire about rentals.

 ### 🚀 **Deployment Status**
 The **frontend** is **live on Vercel**, and **backend deployment** is in progress.
 The project is ready for production, with a seamless user experience and optimized performance.